 Let’s look at an example: Dogs make good pets.

 “Dogs make good pets” isn’t a thesis statement.
 Why?
 Because it doesn’t state a problem or a solution.
 Instead, try starting the thesis statement with although or because.
 These words allow the writer to jump right into the problem.

 - Although dog ownership can be inconvenient or expensive, dogs make good pets because they provide companionship and teach children responsibility.

 - Because dogs provide companionship and teach responsibility, they make good pets—even though they require a huge commitment.

 TIP: Use action verbs and limit personal pronouns such as I, me, my, we, and our.

 2. The Body of the Essay Supports the Thesis Statement

 After the introduction, your teen needs to develop the essay’s three main points, each in its own paragraph.
 These paragraphs must support the thesis statement and flesh out the argument.
 So make sure students know how to defend or explain their claims using facts and evidence.

 All three body paragraphs have the same structure: topic sentence, supporting details, and closing sentence.

 For older high school kids, the body paragraphs make a great place to practice in-text citations.
 (It’s also worth mentioning that end notes have gone to their grave, so homeschoolers must learn parenthetical documentation instead.
-I love Diane Hacker’s handbook on how to format essays.
+I required my students to get Diane Hacker’s Pocket Style Manual on how to format essays.
 It’s easy to use and not overwhelming.)